Ed Wilson: Career

 After acquiring Tribune Company in a leveraged buyout in April 2007, Sam Zell hired Wilson as president of Tribune Broadcasting in February 2008 as part of a new management team led by Randy Michaels.
 In December 2008, Wilson was named chief revenue officer of Tribune Company expanding his role beyond that of Tribune Broadcasting.
 Wilson resigned from Tribune in April 2010.

-Tribune Broadcasting agreed to sell three stations WTKR and WGNT, and Scranton, Pennsylvania station WNEP-TV from the pending Local TV acquisition, to Dreamcatcher Broadcasting, owned by former Tribune executive Ed Wilson, but will be operated by Tribune under shared service agreements.
+From a pending Local TV acquisition, Tribune Broadcasting agreed to sell three stations WTKR, WGNT, and Scranton, Pennsylvania station WNEP-TV to Wilson’s Dreamcatcher Broadcasting, the stations to be operated by Tribune under shared service agreements.